Picovoice/picollm/demo/dotnet/README.md

 ## Usage

-There are two demos available: completion and chat.
-The completion demo accepts a prompt and a set of optional parameters and generates a single completion.
-It can run all models, whether instruction-tuned or not.
-The chat demo can run instruction-tuned (chat) models such as `llama-3-8b-instruct`, `phi2`, etc. The chat demo enables a back-and-forth conversation with the LLM, similar to ChatGPT.
+There are three demos available: **completion**, **chat**, and **ocr**.
+The **completion** demo accepts a prompt, an optional image, and a set of optional parameters and generates a single completion.
+It can run all models (including non-instruction-tuned), unless an image is provided, in which case only vision models can be used.
+The **chat** demo can run instruction-tuned (chat) models such as `llama-3-8b-instruct`, `phi2`, etc. The chat demo enables a back-and-forth conversation with the LLM, similar to ChatGPT.
+The **optical character recognition** (ocr) demo extracts text from a provided image.

 NOTE: File path arguments must be absolute paths.
 The working directory for the following dotnet commands is: